+I try to go out of my way to find smaller releases for these types of films tend to be the best movies of the year but they never get the promotion they deserve.
 Hell or High Water is a story about two brothers Toby and Tanner played by Chris Pine and Ben Foster.
 Toby being the calm level-headed brother and Tanner being the out of control wildcard you wonder how he stayed out of prison for a year in the first place.
 The brothers are trying to prevent the foreclosure of their mother’s property after her death.
 The property is sitting on oil which can net the family $50,000 a month if they can keep it but the bank wants their money by the end of the week.
 So the brothers go on a bank robbing spree so they can pay back the money they owe while fending off the banks.

 Meanwhile, two Texas Rangers played by Jeff Bridges and Gil Birmingham are hot on their tail looking to solve the case before the brothers can strike again.
 Apparently, white cowboy hats and spurs are the required uniforms for Texas Rangers.
 Bridges plays your stereotypical Texan named Marcus who makes insensitive remarks about his Native American partner, Alberto.
 Marcus and Alberto spend their days taking politically incorrect jabs at each other while drinking cheap beer.
 They come off like an old married couple which makes for a lot of funny dialogue between the two.
 Bridges has difficulty accepting the fact that he is going to retire in a few weeks, so this case is his swan song into his future of sitting on porches yelling at kids to get off his lawn.
 The relationship between these two officers is just as important as the relationship between brothers.
 They do this for a reason.

 The cinematography depicts small town Texas perfectly even though it doesn’t film there.
 You get a great sense of how dire the situation is for these guys just by looking at their surroundings.
 The burning cattle fields, the rough small town look, as well as the town’s inhabitants.
 The effort that went into making this film look authentic is a sight to see and a lesson for those who love the neo-western genre.

 Hell or High Water is one of the best films of the year, it’s really a shame that this won’t get the mainstream recognition that it deserves.
 Director David Mackenzie has put himself on the map with this crime thriller, add Sheridan’s writing, there isn’t much more you can ask for a film.
 Ben Foster is quickly emerging as one of the best actors going right now and this is easily the best performance I’ve seen from Chris Pine.